sn-ekstrand/walkability-and-cost/README.md

 ## Hypotheses
 ----
-Common knowledge tells you that urban environments are more expensive than sub-urban and rural ones, and apartments are not viewed as exception.
+Many would say that urban environments are more expensive than sub-urban and rural ones.

 H0: The mean rent/SqFt is the same for high Walkscore locations and low Walkscore locations.
 Ha: The mean rent/Sqft for high Walkscore locations is higher than low Walkscore locations.